How do the Credits Differ?

 - No portion of the credit is refundable

-For more complete information, review the Comparison of Education Credits table in the Volunteer Resource Guide.
+For more complete information, review the Comparison of Education Credits in the Volunteer Resource Guide.

-Bob is a full-time student and is a fifth-year senior.
+Bob was a full-time student and a fifth-year senior.
+He has only claimed the American opportunity and Hope credit in three earlier years.
 Does he qualify for the American opportunity credit?
-Bob does not qualify for the American opportunity credit because he is in his fifth year of postsecondary education.
+Yes.
+Bob qualifies for the American opportunity credit because he only claimed the credit in three previous tax years.